stevenharperja/stevenharperja.github.io/src/content/projects/project-5.md

 ---
-title: 'Neural Network from scratch'
+title: 'Rhythm Fighting Video Game'
 description: 'A basic fully-connected NN using only Python and Numpy'
 image:
     url: '/GitHub.webp'